Glitnirian/hooksi/README.md

 }
 ```

-## Hooking or Execution of an event or hook
+### Hooking or Execution of an event or hook

+Synchronous Hook execution in code

 ```ts
 this._hooks.exec('finished', this, {